 You’re going to have a starting point, and you may even have expectations set.
 Knowing what you need from an influencer and setting a budget before doing any influencer outreach out into the influencer marketing world can help to keep costs down.

 But, if you begin to find your numbers are very different from what you’re being quoted by the influencers themselves, you may be overlooking some of the ore important factors that affect influencer rates.

 As with most aspects of influencer marketing, follower size makes a big impact on the price an influencer can and will charge.
 It might go without saying, but let’s go for it anyway – the larger an influencer’s audience, the more the influencer can justifiably charge to create sponsored content.

-That said, you absolutely have to have a way to qualify an influencer’s followers by checking organic follower growth and engagement ratios.
-Without doing this, you really don’t know what percentage of an influencer’s audience are accounts that are owned and operated by real buyers.
+That said, you should have a way to qualify an influencer’s followers by checking organic follower growth and their average engagement rate.
+Weed out those fake influencers.
+If you don’t you really can’t expect your influencer marketing campaign to deliver the ROI needed to justify the marketing spend.
 You could end up paying top dollar for bottom-level influence.

-Average post engagements /number of followers x 100
+Average post engagement /number of followers x 100